SQL Statement Destination¶

 The SQL Statement Destination in Astera Centerprise offers extra flexibility over other destination objects by providing the option to apply a custom INSERT, UPDATE, or DELETE SQL statements to control what will be written to the destination table.
 The object can also be used to call stored procedures.
 Moreover, you can parameterize your SQL statement using the Parameterize Replacement functionality.

-In this article, we’ll be looking at how you can configure and use the SQL Statement Destination object in Astera Centerprise.
+In this article, we will be looking at how you can configure and use the SQL Statement Destination object in Astera Centerprise.

 Configuring the SQL Statement Destination¶

-1. Before moving on to the actual configuration, we’ll have to get an SQL Statement Destination object from the Toolbox.
+1. Before moving on to the actual configuration, we will have to get an SQL Statement Destination object from the Toolbox.
 To do so, go to Toolbox > Sources > SQL Statement Destination.
-In case you’re unable to view the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+In case you are unable to view the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 The destination object is currently empty because we are yet to map any data fields to it.

 3. To configure the SQL Statement Destination object, right-click on its header and select Properties from the context menu.
 Alternatively, you can double-click the header of the destination object to go to its Properties.